luizcg/henry-task-04/python/README.md

 ### Why Two Agents?

-The two-agent architecture mirrors how legal analysts work:
+The two-agent architecture mirrors how legal analysts work and provides significant advantages over a single-agent approach:

-1. **Agent 1 (Contextualization)**: First understands the full context - document structure, section organization, and how the two documents relate.
-This provides a foundation for accurate change detection.
+1. **Agent 1 (Contextualization)**: First understands the full context—document structure, section organization, and how the two documents relate.
+It identifies corresponding sections between the original and amendment, creating a mapping that serves as the foundation for accurate change detection.
+Output: `ContextualizationResult` with document structures and section relationships.

-2. **Agent 2 (Extraction)**: Uses Agent 1's contextual understanding to precisely identify and describe changes.
-Without context, changes might be misinterpreted or missed.
+2. **Agent 2 (Extraction)**: Receives Agent 1's contextual analysis as input and uses it to precisely identify and describe changes.
+Without this context, changes might be misinterpreted or missed entirely.
+For example, a section number change ("Section 5" → "Section 6") would be incorrectly flagged as a content change without understanding the document restructuring.

-This separation of concerns improves accuracy and makes the system easier to debug and optimize.
+The explicit handoff mechanism (Agent 1 output → Agent 2 input) ensures that:
+- Each agent has a single, well-defined responsibility
+- Debugging is straightforward—you can inspect the handoff data
+- The system is easier to optimize (improve contextualization without touching extraction)
+- Traces clearly show the sequential flow: Image Parsing → Agent 1 → Agent 2 → Validation

 ## Setup